anthea97/GradientDescent/Report.md

 ![[Pasted image 20230914155609.png]]
 We observe that the MSE stabilizes at learning rate = 0.1.
 This is why we chose the final learning rate as 0.1.

+## 2. Linear Regression Using ML Library
+---